kodean/play-ground/README.md

 This is my attemp at checking in the code I write in my free time for fun.

+-> TimedHashMap: Create a data structure to store values based on keys and timestamps.
 -> StringAnagrams: Check if two strings are anagrams or not.
 -> ElevatorNumWays: Find number of ways a person can take an elevator, to go to a particular floor.
 -> FairestSharingSequence: Best way to share resources between two parties.